wormtable/wormtable/docs/source/tutorial.rst

 hq-snps-bygt.py
 ***************

-This script takes a sample name and a specific genotype code, then builds an compound index on the sample genotype columns and quality score allowing the user to find, for example, high quality heterozygotes for the first sample.
+This script takes a sample name and a specific genotype code, then builds a compound index on the sample genotype columns and quality score allowing the user to find, for example, high quality heterozygotes for the first sample.
 For example, to very efficiently obtain high quality heterozygotes (QUAL>10000) from